cn27529/cn27529.github.io/cv/README.md

-# the folder deply to cv-xispace repo on https://cv.xispace.app source
+# the folder change to cv-xispace repo on https://cv.xispace.app source